korvisenwv/koji/TERMINOLOGY.md

 Truffle is the most popular development framework for Ethereum with a mission to make your life a whole lot easier.

 ## Web3
+web3.js is a collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.